 - I also find squeezing it in my hands or in a clean dish towel or piece of cheesecloth works, too.

 Leftovers of this Zucchini Carrot Quiche are great for brunch or lunch the following day!
-We like it cold, but it's easy to reheat in the oven at 350°F. for 10 - 15 minutes.
+I like it cold, but it's easy to reheat in the oven at 350°F. for 10 - 15 minutes.

 This quiche does not freeze particularly well.